Pold87/ba-thesis/README.md

 Bachelor Thesis - Volker Strobel
 =======================================================

-myPDDL - A Modular Knowledge Engineering Tool for PDDL
+myPDDL - A Modular Knowledge Engineering Tool
 ------------------------------------------------------

 myPDDL is a highly customizable and extensible modular system,